 Every week day, Augsburg students work on campus and in the neighborhood to make healthy food available through the following programs:

 2) Farmers Market Gleaning (Vegetable Rescue) – Every Saturday during the summer and fall, you’ll find us at the Mill City Farmer’s Market, collecting donated produce and distributing it to our neighbors in Cedar-Riverside.

-3) Free Community Meals – This is the core of our program, and occupies the majority of our time.
+3) Free Community Meals (on pause during COVID)- This is the core of our program, and occupies the majority of our time.
 Students reheat, repackage, cater, and deliver surplus dining hall food (graciously donated by Augsburg’s dining services) at our non-profit partners in South Minneapolis.
 Almost all of the meal shifts include a free meal for the volunteers, and most importantly, give students a chance to dine and converse with our neighbors.

 Monday – Thursday: Brian Coyle Community Center.
 Run by Pillsbury United Communities, the Brian Coyle Center serves the Cedar-Riverside neighborhood of Minneapolis with basic needs, self-sufficiency, and youth services.
 We serve supper to the youth, primarily East African, and staff of the Kids College program every Monday – Thursday.
 After serving the meal, Campus Kitchen students get to sit down and eat with the youth before cleaning up and returning to campus.

 2nd Wednesday of the Month: Trinity Lutheran.
 The Wednesday Night Supper at Trinity Lutheran Congregation brings congregation members, neighbors, and students together for a communal meal each week with the help of local organizations and volunteers.
 We serve supper here every second Wednesday of the month.